-What is Buck Teeth or What’s Protruding Definition?
+What is Buck Teeth?

 Many men and women believe “buck teeth” to be big front teeth that protrude out from beneath the lip, and at times also cover the lower lipgloss.
 A toothpaste commercial for Ipana from the 1950s popularized this notion by using a Disney-created mascot known as “Bucky Beaver,” where he filmed and pointed to his two big front teeth.

 Buck teeth may be negligible with both front teeth revealing minor prominence across the adjoining lateral incisors.
 They are also able to be so notable that the protruding teeth will be the first thing that you notice about someone.
 In certain acute cases, an individual who has buck teeth might not have the ability to shut her or his lips across the tooth.